needle-mirror/com.unity.entities/Documentation~/profiler-module-memory.md

-# Entities Memory Profiler module
+# Entities Memory Profiler module reference

 The Entities Memory Profiler module displays how much memory the [Archetypes](concepts-archetypes.md) in your project used on a per-frame basis.
 The information available in this module is the same as the [Archetypes window](editor-archetypes-window.md) but you can investigate the data on a per-frame basis.
 This is helpful to identify where any memory spikes happened, and what Archetypes contributed to performance-intensive actions.